Financial literacy

 Seek professional advice

 Before you make any big decisions, consult a professional expert.
 An accountant will be able to help you decide how to solve your current issues and how to move forward.
-Plus, if you do end up taking a loan, they can help you manage the whole process and get the best terms possible.
+Plus, if you do end up taking a loan, an accountant can help you manage the whole process and get the best terms possible.

 Cut down your expenses